SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 The Solace resource adapter includes several custom properties for specifying connectivity and authentication details (Application-Managed credentials) to the Solace message broker.
 Setting these properties at the Resource Adapter level makes the information available to all child JCA entities like Connection Factory, Activation Specification and Administered Objects.
 The properties can also be overridden at the specific JCA entity level allowing connectivity to multiple Solace message brokers.

-Steps to configure the Solace JCA Resource Adapter:
+#### <a name="RAConf">Steps to configure the Solace JCA Resource Adapter

 Step 1 - Update the JBoss server configuration – ‘urn:jboss:domain:resource-adapters’ subsystem and edit the configuration properties of the Solace Resource Adapter.
 Update the values for the configuration properties  ‘ConnectionURL’, ‘UserName’, ‘Password’, and ‘MessageVPN’:

+Note: ‘ExtendedProps’ is a placeholder for advanced configuration and will not be used here.

 ```xml
 <resource-adapter id="com.solacesystems.ra">